 Strolling along picturesque streets surrounded by cottages of golden yellow stone and hidden courtyard gardens it’s easy to allow yourself to daydream that you’ve stepped back in time.
 The town is served by many footpaths coming off the hills, including the Cotswold Way National Trail.

 You can base yourself in Winchcombe to walk these, and several other long distance routes such as the Winchcombe Way, Wardens Way, Windrush Way and Isbourne Way.
-The circular Gloucestershire Way also passes through finishing at Tewkesbury.
+The Gloucestershire Way also passes through Winchcombe finishing at Tewkesbury.